 Electric Power Steering Assist Faults

-There are three main components in the EPS system.
+There are three primary components in the EPS system.
 Any of them could fail, but the electric motor is most likely.

 - Electric motor failure